The HR Tech Rundown

 Do AI versions of leaders pose significant risks for HR?

-A recent hearing on Capitol Hill revealed no consensus or legislation regarding artificial intelligence at work, but provided significant warning signs for HR leaders to consider.
+A recent hearing on Capitol Hill regarding artificial intelligence in the workplace revealed no consensus or legislation, but provided significant warnings for HR leaders about the technology's implications.

 Read at HR Executive→